brgtrainings/brgtrainings.github.io/pages/ruby-on-rails.md

 # :pray: Welcome to Ruby on Rails

-This course has been designed to get the basic understanding of Ruby language.
-After completing this course you should be able to understand and write Ruby programs.
+This course has been designed to get the basic understanding of Ruby on Rails web framework.
+After completing this course you should be able to understand and build dynamic web applications in Ruby on Rails.

 {% include util/highlight.html
     text="This course has been designed with the intention of being used in an interactive online or classroom teaching session. <br><em>However, one can use this syllabus and self-learn Ruby on Rails.</em>" class="h4"